Google Nest Audio price, release date, and features

 The Google Nest Audio is made from "70% recycled material, and features a new ovaloid design, with a wraparound fabric grille that should look chic in any home.

-It looks like it will come in a range of pastel colors; light blue, charcoal gray, light gray, green, and light pink.
+Judging from the event's live stream, it will come in a range of pastel colors, including light blue, charcoal gray, light gray, green, and light pink – however, right now you can only preorder the Nest Audio in Charcoal and Chalk.

 Aside from playing music, the Google Nest Audio is still a smart speaker at its heart, coming with all the smarts of Google Assistant, allowing you to control your music hands-free, ask questions, set calendar events, hear the news, and more.